 Use the links just above (and below) on this page to learn more, as well as about UMass Boston’s Department of Sociology and its programs.

-Russell Schutt’s research investigates the relationship between individuals and the social environment, with a particular focus on people with housing, medical and/or legal problems, on the organizations that respond to their needs, and on the influence of individual dispositions and social processes on their behavior and other outcomes.
+RESEARCH Russell Schutt’s research investigates the relationship between individuals and the social environment, with a particular focus on people with housing, medical and/or legal problems, on the organizations that respond to their needs, and on the influence of individual dispositions and social processes on their behavior and other outcomes.
+Current projects include a PCORI-funded comparative effectiveness trial of treatments to enhance social functioning of persons with serious mental illness, a National Science Foundation-funded study of the effects of the COVID-19 pandemic in Boston, and a related ongoing panel survey of Boston residents.
 His collaborators have included sociologists, psychologists, and psychiatrists at several institutions, including the Department of Psychiatry, Massachusetts Mental Health Center/Beth Israel Deaconess Medical Center at the Harvard Medical School, the **Dana Farber/Harvard Cancer Center**, and Boston University’s Center for Psychiatric Rehabilitation, the Massachusetts Department of Mental Health, the Massachusetts Department of Public Health, and the Veterans Administration.
-The body of scholarship resulting from this work is represented in an array of books, journal articles, and book chapters (see curriculum vitae) and research reports.
-Homelessness, Housing, and Mental Illness and Social Neuroscience: Brain, Mind, and Society (both with Harvard University Press) represent much of the theorizing and empirical analyses resulting from this scholarship.
+The body of scholarship resulting from this work is represented in an array of books, journal articles, and book chapters, and applied research reports.
+Homelessness, Housing, and Mental Illness and Social Neuroscience: Brain, Mind, and Society (both with Harvard University Press) and Organization in a Changing Environment present much of the theorizing resulting from this scholarship.

-Office hours are posted each semester (and are available from a department administrative assistant, at 617-287-6250 (7-6250 or 7-6251 from a campus phone).
-Feel free to call Genevieve Morse at 617-287-6251 to schedule an appointment, or e-mail, stop by during my office hours, or call at any other time with or without an appointment.
+Office Hours Office hours are posted each semester (and are available from a department administrative assistant, at 617-287-6250 (7-6250 or 7-6251 from a campus phone).
+Feel free to call Ellen Noone at 617-287-6251 to schedule an appointment, or e-mail, stop by during my office hours, or call at any other time with or without an appointment.
 Summer appointments must be scheduled in advance.

 Alternative contact:: Department of Psychiatry, Beth Israel Deaconess Medical Center, Harvard Medical School